 I don’t even own a 30 inch pan, but I like his style.

 Interested in growing giant onions?
-You can start on Keith's website here.
+You can connect with Keith, here.